 Most shower falls happen when lifting a leg over the tub wall to exit the shower.
 Although the typical tub side is only 19” it may be a difficult task for the elderly or injured.

-When you have troubles showering comfortably, shower seats can change your life.
-People with limited range of motion can shower more efficiently and those dealing with infirmity can relax and enjoy showers more than ever.
+When you have trouble showering comfortably, shower seats can change your life.
+People with a limited range of motion can shower more efficiently and those dealing with infirmity can relax and enjoy showers more than ever.

-Accessibility products allow people to life independent lives into their senior years.
-They also allow those who are living with disabilities maintain normal daily routines and increase quality of life.
+Accessibility products allow people to live independent lives into their senior years.
+They also allow those who are living with disabilities to maintain normal daily routines and increase their quality of life.
 Rocket Rooter can help with our complete line of ADA-compliant accessible bathroom accessories.